 On the landscape, this could mean that the town identifies 32 acres of solar-capable land.
 This is a very conservative figure; assuming that each mega-watt of energy requires 60 acres (on average, solar installations produce a single mega-watt over 8 acres equating to 4 acres of actual installations).
 Using the 60 acres/megawatt energy production rate is for contingency; meaning that it reserves space for landowner, grid, or spatial constraints that may limit development.
 This ensures enough space would be delineated.

 The tables also show that, in addition to demonstrating that only 0.73% of the modeled prime solar resource potential land area is needed for energy generation, it is estimated that about 35% of Windham’s renewables target can be met by rooftop solar installations on existing structures.
+The table above exemplifies that there is sufficient land within the Prime solar areas to meet the target generation.
 This will lead towards the Town incentivizing these types of installations, so as to minimize the amount of land area in town used for ground-mounted photovoltaic generation facilities.

 If other renewable energy sources were to be used, this amount of solar photovoltaic installations would decrease.